 Authorities said they found the plane’s so-called black boxes, which record cockpit conversations and instrument data.

-Resident Din Mohammad Qassemi said he had been watching the news about the Iranian ballistic missile attack on U.S. forces in Iraq in revenge for the killing of Gen. Qassem Soleimani when he heard the crash.
+Din Mohammad Qassemi said he had been watching the news about the Iranian missile attack on U.S. troops in Iraq in revenge for the killing of Gen. Qassem Soleimani when he heard the crash.

 “I heard a massive explosion and all the houses started to shake.
-There was fire everywhere,” he told The Associated Press.
+There was fire everywhere,” he said.
 “At first I thought (the Americans) have hit here with missiles and went in the basement as a shelter.
 After a while, I went out and saw a plane has crashed over there.
 Body parts were lying around everywhere.”

 The crash left a wide field of field of debris scattered across farmland, the dead lying among shattered pieces of the aircraft.
 Their possessions, including a child’s cartoon-covered electric toothbrush, a stuffed animal, luggage and electronics, stretched everywhere.